Pantai Acheh

-Pantai Acheh is a coastal village within the city of George Town in the Malaysian state of Penang.
-It is located within the Southwest Penang Island District, at the western coast of Penang Island between Teluk Bahang to the north and Balik Pulau to the south.
+Pantai Acheh is a suburb of George Town in the Malaysian state of Penang.
+It is located about 14.8 km west of the city centre, at the western coast of Penang Island between Teluk Bahang to the east and Balik Pulau to the south.

+Geography

+Demographics

+As of 2020, Pantai Acheh was home to a population of 4,302.
+Malays constituted over 68% of the suburb's population, followed by Chinese at close to 25% and Indians at 5%.

 Transportation

 Jalan Pantai Acheh is the main road that runs through the heart of the agricultural village.
 Rapid Penang bus route 404 is the sole public bus route to Pantai Acheh, linking the village with the town of Balik Pulau.

 Education

-Pantai Acheh contains a single primary school - SRJK (C) Chin Hwa.
+Pantai Acheh contains a single primary school - SJK (C) Chin Hwa.

 Infrastructure

 The Sheikh Tahir Jalaluddin Falak Observatory, one of the several Islamic observatories in Malaysia, is situated near the village.
 It functions as a site for the sighting of the new moon at the start of every fasting month.